The forms taken by modesty vary from one culture to another.

 One wonders where we should draw the line.
 The Taliban require their women in public to dress in little tents with a screen to allow them at least partially to see out, but nobody to see in, so their men wouldn't get "tempted" beyond their feeble, poorly exercised power of moral restraint!
 The ladies tend to get hit by cars and military vehicles (driven by men) a lot, though, because they can't see or, in some cases, even hear them.
 Maybe the Taliban men ought leave the women alone and concentrate on resolving their own legendary moral depravity.

 My line is to follow the local rules, but sometimes I don't understand what they are, or who has attempted to impose them.
-The idea that a religious, political or any other group of individuals should have the authority or the ability to determine how other people should behave based on what that particular group believes is moral or appropriate seems to me to be incompatible with logic and common sense, and certainly with the fundamentals of a democratic, hetrogeneous society.
+The idea that a religious, political or any other group of individuals should have the authority or the ability to determine how other people should behave based on what that particular group believes is moral or appropriate seems to me to be incompatible with logic and common sense, and certainly with the fundamentals of a democratic, heterogeneous society.
 The proof is that it causes social catastrophes like wars and the Reformation.
 Body anxiety does not appear to be conducive to human happiness or any other benefit, whether it is self-assumed or imposed by others.

 I had an attractive teenage friend who might best be described as "voluptuous."
 Like me, she was propagandized by our clergy to believe that her natural physical attractiveness was somehow immoral, evil and shameful.
 Perhaps as result, she habitually came to school dressed as a business professional in suits and high heels while the other girls were wearing poodle skirts and saddle shoes.
 Fortunately, she moved to Australia, where public nudity is specifically permitted in prescribed areas by law, to a home near such a prescribed area, a "nude beach."
 There, she has been able, by taking a morning dip in the ocean before dressing for work, to rid herself of the unnatural burden of body anxiety shamefully imposed by male church representatives who irresponsibly abused their religious authority during her formative years.